Jossec101/autowalk/readme.md

 ## Usage

 - Run autowalk.exe, ignore windows smartscreen to make it work.
 The code is here for you to review it is legit and it is not a malware.
-- Double-tap the ALT key to start sendin 'W' presses to the game, a single-tap will stop the autowalk.
+- Double-tap the ALT key to start sending 'W' presses to the game, a single-tap will stop the autowalk.
 If you wish to change the interval and the trigger key check [Settings](#settings)

 ## Settings
 Use autowalk.exe -h to see the settings and set the parameters.